RedTurtle/auslfe.portlet.multimedia/README.txt

 it also filter only contents that provides *IImageContent*, like "Image" and "News Item" content type already do).

-From the target collection, also the "Number of items" field is used, to show in the portlet only a limited number of images.
+From the target collection is also used the "Number of items" field, to show in the portlet only a limited number of images.

+The "Limit Search Results" field is not directly used by this portlet, but change the collection behaviour.
+Enabling the client random feature with this check selected will only reorder a limited set of images.

 Performance
 -----------